-The other PaperCut vulnerability, CVE-2023-27351, can allow unauthorized attackers to potentially extract user account information, such as usernames, full names, email addresses, office and department information, and payment card numbers, that is stored within a customer’s PaperCut MF and NG servers.
+The other PaperCut vulnerability, CVE-2023-27351, can allow unauthorised attackers to potentially extract user account information, such as usernames, full names, email addresses, office and department information, and payment card numbers, that is stored within a customer’s PaperCut MF and NG servers.
 This vulnerability is also identified as ZDI-23-232.

 Malicious actors exploiting this vulnerability can also retrieve hashed passwords from internal PaperCut-created user accounts.
-It is important to note that cybercriminals won’t have access to any password hashes for users synchronized from external directory sources, such as Microsoft 365 and Google Workspace.
+It is important to note that cybercriminals won’t have access to any password hashes for users synchronised from external directory sources, such as Microsoft 365 and Google Workspace.

 According to PaperCut, there is no evidence that CVE-2023-27351 is being used in the wild.
 CVE-2023-27351 has a severity rating of 8.2.

 Which PaperCut products are affected?

 The following PaperCut versions and components are affected by CVE-2023-27350:

 - PaperCut MF or PaperCut NG version 8.0 or later, on all OS platforms